Understanding Overparametrization in Survival Models through Interpolation: Introduction

-To address this gap, we examine four representative neural survival models that are widely adopted in modern survival analysis: DeepSurv (Deep Neural Network for Cox Proportional Hazards;~\citealp{katzman2018deepsurv}) and PC-Hazard (Piecewise-Constant Hazard Model;~\citealp{kvamme2019time}) for continuous time, Nnet-Survival (Neural Network-Based Discrete-Time Survival Model;~\citealp{gensheimer2019nnet}), and N-MTLR (Neural Multi-Task Logistic Regression;~\citealp{Fotso2018DeepNN}) for discrete time.
-Two distinct patterns emerge.
+To address this gap, we first rigorously define interpolation and finite-norm interpolation for generic loss-based models, including regression, classification, and survival models as special cases.
+We further develop theoretical analyses on the existence of interpolation and finite-norm interpolation for four representative state-of-the-art deep survival models, and link these theoretical conditions to the emergence of double-descent behavior.
+Specifically, we investigate DeepSurv (Deep Neural Network for Cox Proportional Hazards;~\citealp{katzman2018deepsurv}) and PC-Hazard (Piecewise-Constant Hazard Model;~\citealp{kvamme2019time}) for continuous time, Nnet-Survival (Neural Network-Based Discrete-Time Survival Model;~\citealp{gensheimer2019nnet}), and N-MTLR (Neural Multi-Task Logistic Regression;~\citealp{Fotso2018DeepNN}) for discrete time.

 Across all four models, the training loss decreases monotonically and approaches its theoretical infimum, indicating that approximate interpolation is achieved.
 Yet the corresponding test-loss trajectories differ markedly.
-For continuous-time models, the test loss follows a recognizable double-descent trend, similar to Pattern B in \Cref{fig:combined}(b): it first decreases, rises near the interpolation threshold, and then declines again.
-In PC-Hazard, this second descent is clear but stabilizes above the classical bias--variance minimum, while in DeepSurv it is weaker and less distinct, suggesting only limited benefit from increasing capacity.
-For discrete-time models, the test loss shows only a brief and shallow dip immediately after the interpolation point, followed by a sharp and sustained increase, consistent with Pattern A in Figure~\ref{fig:combined}(b).
-This narrow quasi-descent window indicates that overparameterization yields little practical gain across all models.
+For continuous-time models (DeepSurv and PC-Hazard), the test loss follows a recognizable double-descent trend, similar to Pattern B in \Cref{fig:combined}b: it first decreases, rises near the interpolation threshold, and then declines again.
+In PC-Hazard, this second descent is clear but stabilizes above the classical bias-variance minimum, while in DeepSurv it is weaker and less distinct, suggesting only limited benefit from increasing capacity.
+For discrete-time models (Nnet-Survival and N-MTLR), the test loss shows only a brief and shallow dip immediately after the interpolation point, followed by a sharp and sustained increase, consistent with Pattern A in Figure~\ref{fig:combined}b.
+This narrow quasi-descent window indicates that over-parameterization yields little practical gain across all models.
 These results reveal that survival learning exhibits distinct generalization behavior compared with standard regression or classification settings, reflecting how model capacity and loss formulation jointly shape the loss landscape.
-To further interpret these behaviors, we develop theoretical analyses on the existence of interpolation and finite-norm interpolation under different survival loss functions, and link these theoretical conditions to the emergence of double-descent behavior.
-We show that the key determinants of generalization behavior lie in the loss function and the model implementation.
-Specifically, whether double descend can be observed depends first on whether the loss can mathematically attain an interpolating solution and second on whether the model architecture allows such a solution to be reached in practice.